Tinusflemmen/Tinusflemmen/README.md

 ---

-### 👋 Hey, I'm Tinus
+### 🔥 Hey, I'm Tinus

 - IT & digitalization student @ HiMolde (2023–2026)
 - Focused on programming, web development and databases
 - Background from ICT service studies + IT support internship at Ekornes
 - Using TryHackMe and Hack The Box to learn the security basics
-- Long-term: strong developer fundamentals → move more into infrastructure / security
+- Long-term goal: build strong developer fundamentals and later move more into infrastructure / security

 ---